limegimlet/learning/_posts/2020-12-02-wheres-the-cycling.md

   - github
 ---

 My bio says "cyclist".
-The image splashed across the homepage is from an iconic European cycling route: the undulating road to Cap Formentor in Mallorca.
+The image splashed across the homepage is from an iconic European cycling route: the undulating road to Cap Formentor in Mallorca, Spain.

-So why all these posts about Covid-19?
+So why all the posts about Covid-19?

 (No, I didn't get it.
 At least not that I know of.
-If I did, it doesn't seem to have left any lasting damage.)
+And if I did, it doesn't seem to have left any lasting damage.)

 To be honest, my complete lack of cycling fodder these days is a bit of a painful subject.
 I'll let the graphics speak for themselves.